 I was reminded of that story on March 16, when the news reported that a Spirit Airlines pilot and his wife, Brian and Courtney Halye, died from a suspected overdose of a mixture of heroin and fentanyl.
 Their four young children found them.

 Brian Halye had worked for Spirit Airlines for nine years and his last flight as a pilot was March 10.
+I have no doubt that he flew while impaired.
 The Halyes were two of 165 people to die of accidental overdoses in their Ohio county since January.

 I don't mean to single out pilots here; workers in all industries have been swept up into the opioid epidemic – whether it is prescription medications or illegal drugs – and it threatens not only their lives, but the lives of their co-workers.